xoscar/image-store/frontend/README.md

 ### Why Typescript?

-Typescript has become a no-brainer in the Javascript word because of its easy of use, flexibility and extensive toolkit for type safety approaches.
-Using Vanillay JS can be often difficult when it comes to having an easy way to understand how different parts of the system interact with each other, if you have I/O operations using type checks you can understand the expected information that is going to flow through, and not just guess based on a few tries.
+Typescript has become a no-brainer in the Javascript word because of its ease of use, flexibility and extensive toolkit for type safety approaches.
+Using Vanilla JS can often be difficult when it comes to having an easy way to understand how different parts of the system interact with each other, if you have I/O operations using type checks you can understand the expected information that is going to flow through, and not just guess based on a few tries.

-Another keypoint for React is that in case you want to support something similar like PropTypes, you might end up adding extra overhead to components and not only that but PropTypes are only targeted for React Components and will leave the rest of the app with any possible type check.
+Another keypoint for React is that in case you want to support something similar like PropTypes, you might end up adding extra overhead to components and not only that but PropTypes are only targeted for React Components and will leave the rest of the app without any possible type check.

 #### Downsides

-Can cause some initial overhead issues to structure the required types and having the team used to using the tool.
+- Can cause some initial overhead issues to structure the required types and having the team used to using the tool.

+### Transitioning to Typescript

+When it comes to moving away from Vanilla JS, the path might be different from team to team.
+Some of the factors need to be considered before making the switch are:

+1. **Size of the code base.** Depending on the code base, sometimes adding type checks can make the project to run very slowly even for high end computers, so in this case the tradeoff needs to be take in consideration.
+2. **Business Requirements.** Event thought Typescript can be introduced in small pieces and its compatible with JS modules, the initial introduction could slow down the development cycles.
+3. **Defined Standards.** As any other tool, Typescript is as good as how the people use it, having an initial plan on how and what to use from the typing framework before start introducing it can go a long way.

+Currently there are multiple libraries that can help developers autogenerate types based on defined structures like GraphQL, Swagger or OpenAPI.
+A good starting point could be defining the structures that are expected to be used for external services.

+The Official Typescript docs include a tutorial on how to start switching from [Vanilla JS](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html).

+### Team Ramp-up

+As Typescript came up as an effort from the Microsoft team to have an standard type system for Javascript, it is not a surprise that it shares a lot of similarities to other Microsoft Languages like C# or even Java.

+For developers that have at least some basic understanding of any typed language, Typescript will result familiar and even sometimes a simpler alternative from other typed languages.
+For developers that have zero experience with typed languages it can become a little more challenging as just by introducing the concept of types needs to be figured out before using an actual Framework.

+Ideally, the team should include a Senior developer that would set the standards, pacing and teach the junior developers to use the framework in a capacity where they can contribute to the project.

 ### Folder Structure

-React is a really powerful library that allows you to build great Frontend applications, the problem is that it doesn't provide an strict standard on how to structure the application directories, in this case leaving the developers decide what's best for their use case.
+React is a really powerful library that allows you to build great Frontend applications, the problem is that it doesn't provide a strict standard on how to structure the application directories, in this case leaving the developers to decide what's best for their use case.

-In this case, the most common and well known pattern is the container-component one, which defines a standard on how to distribute the code across the project.
+The most common and well known pattern is container-component, which defines a standard on how to distribute the code across the project.
-For Next.js it includes already a predefined structure that allows you to follow this pattern from the beginning, you can define `pages` as top level components(containers) and the rest of the three can be part of the `components` folder.
+Next.js already includes a predefined structure that allows you to follow this pattern from the beginning, you can define `pages` as top level components (containers) and the rest can be part of the `components` folder.

 Directories diagram